alb2k/fuel-filling-service/docs/Helidon.md

 More information [available here](https://stackoverflow.com/questions/26207252/messagebodywriter-not-found-for-media-type-application-json).

 #### CDI
-The corresponding [service](../src/main/java/hackathon/microstream/service/provider) is injected via CDI.
+The corresponding [service](../src/main/java/hackathon/microstream/service/provider) is injected into the rest resource via CDI.

 #### Microprofile
 Furthermore the integrated webserver can be configured with microprofile.<br>